sidhlee/react-burger-run-4/README.md

   3. git remote add origin "github-repo-uri"
   4. git push -u origin master.
   5. Go to extensions and search for @builtin git, enable them if not.
-  6. VScode's version control menu will work now.
+  6. VS code's version control menu will work now.
-- Uses vscode's version control.
+- Uses vs code's version control.
 Learn workflow of:
   1. make changes
   2. stage changes and commit with message.
   3. push (to the github)